 When you are ready to bake your sables, preheat your oven to 180°C and line two baking trays with baking parchment.
 You may need to bake them in batches.

-Allow the dough a couple of minutes to warm up before slicing into sables roughly 4-5mm thick.
+Slice the dough into sables roughly 4-5mm thick.
 Place on the baking trays allowing each room to spread, and bake for 10-12 minutes until golden.
 Leave to cool on the tray for a couple of minutes before transferring to a wire rack.